Suspiria: Filming

 The façade of The Whale House in Freiburg was replicated for the film.

 The majority of Suspiria was shot at De Paoli studios in Rome, where key exterior sets (including the façade of the academy) were constructed.
-Actress Harper described the film shoot as "very, very focused", as Argento "knew exactly what he was looking for".
+Harper described the film shoot as "very, very focused", as Argento "knew exactly what he was looking for".
 The façade of the academy was replicated on a soundstage from the real-life Whale House in Freiburg.
 Additional photography took place in Munich, including Daniel's death scene in the Königsplatz square, as well as the opening scene of the film, which was shot on location at the Munich-Riem Airport (closed in 1992).
 The scene in which Suzy meets with Dr. Mandel was filmed outside the BMW Headquarters building in Munich.

 Suspiria is noteworthy for several stylistic flourishes that have become Argento trademarks, particularly the use of set-piece structures that allow the camera to linger on pronounced visual elements.
 Cinematographer Luciano Tovoli was hired by Argento to shoot the film, based on color film tests he had completed, which Argento felt matched his vision, in part inspired by Snow White (1937).
 The film was shot using anamorphic lenses.
 The production design and cinematography emphasize vivid primary colors, particularly red, creating a deliberately unrealistic, nightmarish setting, emphasized by the use of imbibition Technicolor prints.
 Commenting on the film's lush colors, Argento said: We were trying to reproduce the colour of Walt Disney's Snow White; it has been said from the beginning that Technicolor lacked subdued shades, [and] was without nuances—like cut-out cartoons.

 The imbibition process, used for The Wizard of Oz (1939) and Gone with the Wind (1939), is much more vivid in its color rendition than emulsion-based release prints, therefore enhancing the nightmarish qualities of the film Argento intended to evoke.
 It was one of the final feature films to be processed in Technicolor, using the last remaining machine in Rome.